Grilled Apple Cinnamon Slices Dessert

 It also goes well with a glass of wine or a bottle of beer.
 I do not recommend hot chocolate or any other beverage that is too sweet because there is not enough flavor contrast and the flavors will all blend together.
 You want to experience every unique and delicious flavor in both your beverage and your grilled apple cinnamon slices dessert so choose a beverage that is not sweet and will contrast nicely and complement your grilled apple slices.

 Did you enjoy this deliciously easy recipe?
 This is an excellent recipe for an autumn dessert you can cook on the grill.
-It is easy, tastes amazing, and will warm you up on a crisp, September night.
+It is easy, the total cook time is pretty short, tastes amazing, and will warm you up on a crisp, September night.
+Or, alternatively, add a bit of vanilla ice cream and have a different dessert!

 I hope you enjoy this recipe as much as I do.
 It is a nice and easy recipe to do on the grill and a perfect grilled dessert when you have a sweet tooth.